 Access to diabetes care remains inadequate and unaffordable in many countries, making it the leading concern of people living with diabetes.

-On the occasion of the 70th World Health Assembly, the International Diabetes Federation (IDF) will hold a panel discussion in Geneva between people with diabetes, healthcare professionals and senior government officials on priority solutions to overcome national gaps between provision and availability of diabetes care and treatment among underserved populations.
+On the occasion of the 70th World Health Assembly, on 23 May 2017 the International Diabetes Federation (IDF) held a panel discussion in Geneva between people with diabetes and healthcare professionals on priority solutions to overcome national gaps between provision and availability of diabetes care and treatment among underserved populations.

-The event will highlight the central role of people with diabetes in all aspects of diabetes management, care and prevention and will introduce its new network, Blue Circle Voices.
-It will also feature the critical perspective of frontline health workers in achieving quality care and optimal health outcomes.
+The event highlighted the central role of people with diabetes in all aspects of diabetes management, care and prevention and introduced our new network, the Blue Circle Voices.
+It also featured the critical perspective of frontline health workers in achieving quality care and optimal health outcomes.

-During the event, IDF will also disseminate the findings of the IDF Members’ Survey on Access and Affordability of Diabetes Medicines and Supplies to inform discussion on what is needed to achieve WHO 2025 targets at national levels.
+During the event, IDF disseminated the findings of the IDF Members' Survey on Access to Medicines and Supplies for People with Diabetes to inform discussion on what is needed to achieve WHO 2025 targets at national levels.

 - Prof. Nam Cho, IDF President-Elect

 - Dr Etienne Krug, Director of WHO's Department for Management of Noncommunicable Diseases, Disability, Violence and Injury Prevention